JNRowe/vim-configs/background.rst

 .. tip::

-    Fellow :command:`vim` users should really check out `evil-mode`_, it is an incredibly usable vi-style layer for :command:`emacs`.
+    Fellow :command:`vim` users should really check out :repo:`evil-mode
+    <emacs-evil/evil>`, it is an incredibly usable vi-style layer for
+    :command:`emacs`.
 Many common :command:`vim` plugins have been ported to work it too!

 The dark years
 ''''''''''''''